-Re-enrollment Policy and Process
+Re-enrolment Policy and Process

 If you have previously withdrawn from a program at Robertson and would like to re-apply in your previous or a new program, you should understand the following policies.

-Eligibility for Re-Enrollment in the Same Program
+Eligibility for Re-Enrolment in the Same Program

 - The student has not been out of the program for more than 6 months year